dyllanwli/fabric-debug-tool/README.md

 Requirements:

 + fabric-network: see ./artifacts
-+ jq
-+ npm install
++ `apt install jq` or `brew install jq`
++ `npm install`
 + config.json used to set port and admin info
-+ bash run.sh TO START THE NETWORK
++ `bash run.sh` TO START THE NETWORK
-+ cleanMaterial.sh use to clean the user info without restart the network.
++ `./cleanMaterial.sh` use to clean the user info without restart the network.
++ `./stopNetwork.sh` use to pull down the docker network and cleanMaterial
-+ api tests via curl is test2.sh
++ api tests via curl is `bash ./test2.sh`
++ make sure port 4000 and 8088 is free
++ network config: see ./app/network-config.json

 test api func: